Angus MacLachlan: Career

-Tater Tomater is a short student film that was directed by Phil Morrison while he was a student at NYU.
+MacLachlan wrote a short film called Tater Tomater which was directed by Phil Morrison, a student at NYU and a childhood friend of MacLachlan; they grew up together in Winston-Salem.
 The short is based on MacLachlan's stage play Behold Zebulon.
 It was first screened in 1989 at the Rialto Theater in Raleigh, North Carolina and in 1992, both screened at Sundance and aired on PBS's American Playhouse.
 The short stars Beth Bostic and Mary Lucy Bivins as two servers working in a cafeteria; Bostic continually asks customers if they want "taters" or "tomaters" until she has a mental breakdown.
 Since its premiere the short has received praise and taken on cult film status.
 A now-defunct website, tatertomater.com, was launched and allowed fans to take polls, sign a guestbook, or purchase a copy of the short film.